-Popular particle baits include hemp, sweetcorn, maize and carp pellets as well as more traditional boilies, maggots, cheese and luncheon meat.
-When fishing maggots, a good idea is to fish a maggot clip or hair-rig 20 to 25 maggots and fish either on the bottom of just off the bottom.
+Popular particle baits include hemp, sweetcorn, maize and carp pellets as well as more traditional boilies, cheese and luncheon meat.
+Since the start of 2018 the use of maggots has been banned at Bluebell.

 During summer, surface fishing using bread and dog biscuits has been very successful, paricularly in calm warm weather when the fish can be enticed with a few free offerings.

 Until a few years ago Sandmartin (left) and Swan Lakes were one but were separated by the creation of a causeway which has now become well established.